Injured On The Job Documentation

 - Keep track of any visits to your doctor so you have medical proof for yourself and your workers compensation attorney to use at your trial.
 Doctor's notes are great, because they are an authority om injuries.

 Every little piece of detail allows for your case to have some much needed nuance and in turn improves your odds of receiving the workers compensation benefits you deserve.
 So much of what makes a case can be found in the details of the victim's notes and recollection of the events.
 Not having great notes may not be the end of the world, but it is definitely better to be prepared than not.
+So if you have been injured on the job, remember that it is imperative to take useful notes!

 Benefits of Documenting Your Work Injury